MSS OCCUPANCY BUS LAYER is the backbone of the system, carrying track occupancy status through the layout

 operating sessions, not to mention enhancing visitors' viewing experience.

-MSS simulates basic Absolute Block Signal (ABS) functionality in any model railroad scale
+MSS simulates basic Automatic Block Signal (ABS) functionality in any model railroad scale

 and format, though it's especially well-suited for modular model railroads.
 Any number of

-signaled tracks can be supported, and any style of trackside signal can be used (e.g. target,
+signaled tracks can be supported, and any style of trackside signal can be used (e.g. searchlight,

 MSS uses low cost CAT5 crossover network cables for interconnections, and can utilize